28raining/vw_games/worms/planning/status/README.md

 - Sort out gravity again, it's too slow **Done**
 - Let worm hit another worm.
+  - This has opened an interesting thought.
+This game is serverless, instead all there is a database containing all the game events and each user must decide if they're impacted.
+But, if the user has changed tabs, or temprorarily lost connection, they will become immune from projectiles?
+So if a user changes tab and you shoot him infinitely, the user doesn't notice so then he doesn't die?
+If we make one of the users into the server, the info has to travel user->db->admin_user->db->user, as opposed to user->server->user.
+That is also a bit messy, and even the admin user might go missing!.
+There are several solutions:
+    - Use a web-worker.
+These are always running in the background.
+Problem is that most of the game would go into the web worker, and they look hard to debug.
+It also requires websockets to communicate from the webworker to the website, quite a narrow channel
+    - Use a server.
+This is easiest to build and maintain.
+But it adds a middle man in terms of delay.
+And it also moves computing resources into a centralized location which we would have to pay for.
+Unless we used AWS or Google for the server, the latency would be big around the world. user->server->firebase->server->user, instead of user->firebase->user.
+    - So...
+Use a webworker?
   - How to do it: **Done**
     - Will create an array of projectiles.
 If the player is in the hit zone of one of these projectiles, they take a hit.
     - Each player has their own array, so you can identify where the obj came from, and mutliple users don't write to the same array.